tizianocitro/learning/aws-certified-developer-associate/17-cloudwatch-eventbridge-xray-cloudtrail/README.md

 - Ensure the function has an IAM execution role with proper policy: `AWSX-RayWriteOnlyAccess`.
 - Ensure that X-Ray is imported in the code.
 - Enable the *Lambda X-Ray Active Tracing* option.

+The **X-Ray daemon has a config to send traces cross account**:
+- Make sure the IAM permissions are correct: the agent will assume the role.
+- This allows you to **have a central account for all application tracing**.